-Anna Iacovella, Ed.D., is the Language Program Director of Italian Language and Literature Department at Yale University.
-She is a Timothy Dwight College Fellow and Advisor.
+Anna Iacovella, Ed.D, is the Language Program Director of Italian Language and Literature at Yale University.
 She graduated in English Language and Literature from the Universita’ Suor Orsola Benincasa in Naples, Italy.
 She specialized in Italian at Southern Connecticut State University.
-She obtained a doctoral degree in the Educational Leadership at Southern Connecticut State University.
-Her research includes Educational Leadership, Italian history and Mediterranean studies, post feminism, linguistics, and pedagogy.
+She obtained her doctoral degree in the Educational Leadership at Southern Connecticut State University.
+Her research and writings includes Italian history and Mediterranean studies, post feminism, linguistics, and pedagogy.

 Contemporary Italian Culture